DDMAL/e2e-omr-resources/document_analysis/MS_73/Old Data and Models (Calvos Method)/README.md

 # Models

-The models were generated with [Paco's Method](https://github.com/DDMAL/Calvo_classifier/tree/sample_generator#mode-of-use-for-training-the-model) (currently outside of Rodan), using the images provided in the `training_data` folder.
+The models were generated with [Calvo's Method](https://github.com/DDMAL/Calvo_classifier/tree/sample_generator#mode-of-use-for-training-the-model) (outside of Rodan), using the images provided in the `training_data` folder.
 For processing a music document with staff lines and text, only three models are necessary: one for music symbols, one for staff lines, and one for background (which will include the text).

 We used the default values of the settings of this training job: